 Digital Object Identifier (DOI)

 Sánchez-Martín, Pablo; Raththagala, Madushi; Bridges, Travis M.; Husodo, Satrio; Gentry, Matthew S.; Sanz, Pascual; and Romá-Mateo, Carlos, "Dimerization of the glucan phosphatase laforin requires the participation of cysteine 329" (2013).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 8.